Fly fishing vs Regular Fishing

 Fishing is one of the most popular and well-known commercial and recreational activities in the world.
 The U.S. Fish and Wildlife Service survey showed that 38.8 million anglers went fishing in 2016.
 With that amount of anglers, it would be safe to assume that most people have some kind of idea of what fishing is.
 However, assumptions are dangerous.
 The Oxford dictionary defines fishing as, the activity of catching fish, either for food or as a sport.

 There are many different methods to catch a fish from the simple hook and line to deep-sea fishing for marlin.
-This article will focus on recreational fishing and explore the differences between fly fishing vs regular fishing.
+This article will focus on recreational fishing and explore the differences between fly fishing vs spin fishing.
 Before we dive right in, let’s take a little history walk.

 History of Fishing

 Archaeologists found fish fossils that point to Homo habilis as the first fishermen, around 500,000 years ago.
 Also, in 2005 researchers found evidence of prehistoric fishing gear found in caves in the island nation of East Timor which is located between Indonesia and Australia.
 In the cave, they found large fish remains and hooks made out of bones.
 The fishing hooks date back to about 42,000 years ago.
 And who knows what else they used at this time for survival fishing.

 There is no substantial evidence that fishing developed until the spear, net, line, and rod appeared in Egypt around 2000 BC.
 Evidence of fishing is also found in ancient Roman and Greek writings.
 Before recreational fishing was a thing, subsistence fishing was the only reason for earlier fishermen and still is true for many parts of the world.